We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 To illustrate, here’s a magnified view of a princess cut diamond with an IF clarity grade.

-That doesn’t mean there are none on the inside.
 It’s possible small pinpoints or needle inclusions could be found at 20x, 40x, or 60x magnification, but the GIA’s scale only takes into account 10x magnification.

 In fact, most gemologists agree no diamond is truly flawless on the inside.